Japanese Onsen Tips | Guide to Enjoy the Hot Springs Bath

 Before Entering

-Before entering an onsen, cleanse your body by drawing hot water from the kakeyu bath.
-This will help wash the dirt off your body and accustom your cold body to the hot water.
-But don't throw boiling water over your shoulders just to get used to it quickly.
-To minimize the strain on your heart, try to warm up your body first by pouring a small amount of warm water over your toes and other areas away from your heart.
+• To minimize the strain on your heart, try to warm up your body first by pouring a small amount of warm water over your toes, arms, and other areas away from your heart.

-Some of the etiquette mentioned above may be confusing at first, but once you have experienced it, you will find that is really helpful to enjoy the hot springs.
-If you're embarrassed to enter an onsen with other people, consider choosing a ryokan with a private outdoor or indoor onsen.
+Some of the etiquette mentioned above may be confusing at first, but once you have experienced it, you will find that it is really helpful to enjoy the hot springs.
 Whether you are new to hot springs or not, be sure to visit and fully experience Japanese onsen culture and the gourmets that come with it.
-To further enhance your Japan tour, contact our specialists for a customized itinerary that includes the most beautiful onsen!
+To further enhance your Japan tour, feel free to contact Odynovo for a customized itinerary that includes the most soothing hot springs

 Quick Question